onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Justice as a service

-This is the greatest truth ever told
+This is the greatest truth/story ever told

 This mr andersen is inevitability